NSF NOIRLab Scientific Acknowledgments

 NN-EXPLORE NASA Telescope Time

-Data presented herein were obtained at the MINERVA-Australis from telescope time allocated under the NN-EXPLORE program with support from the National Aeronautics and Space Administration.
+Data presented herein were obtained with the MINERVA-Australis from telescope time allocated under the NN-EXPLORE program, with support from the National Aeronautics and Space Administration and the U.S. National Science Foundation.

 7. Community Science and Data Center (CSDC)